A Selected Chronological Bibliography of Biology and Medicine

 William Prout (GB) speculated that the atomic weights of all the

-liquid or in solution they might, in effect, rotate polarized light either
+or in solution they might, in effect, rotate polarized light either clockwise

-clockwise or counterclockwise.
-He suggested that this was due to an asymmetry
+or counterclockwise.
+He suggested that this was due to an asymmetry that might

-that might exist in the molecules themselves (161).
-This represents the
+exist in the molecules themselves (163).
+This represents the origin of stereochemistry.

 Jean Baptiste Biot (FR) and Jean-Francois Persoz (FR) gave the